What To Do When Your Workers Refuse To Work

 Each jurisdiction of Canada has similar steps that are required for both employers and workers.
 It is important that you understand exactly what’s involved where you are located.

 For example, the section of Ontario’s OHSA that specifically addresses the right to refuse can be found in Part 5.
 Part 6 covers any possible reprisal or threat by an employer.
-If you are looking for a copy of the OHSA, often referred to as the Green Book, which all employers in Ontario are legally required to display and make available in their workplace, they are available in our Safety Store.
+If you are looking for a copy of the OHSA, often referred to as the Green Book, which all employers in Ontario are legally required to display and make available in their workplace, you can get OSG’s that contains the complete and current OHSA and is easy to navigate.

 Looking for a jurisdiction other than Ontario?
 Here is a list of provincial government sites addressing the right to refuse: